 In accordance with the Federal Health Insurance Portability & Accountability Act (HIPAA), we are pleased to provide you with our Privacy Notices.
 These notices describe how medical information about you is protected, how it may be used and disclosed, and how you can obtain access to it.
-If you have any questions about these notices, please contact the Sanford Health Privacy Officer at 218-333-5531.
+If you have any questions about these notices, please contact Sanford's Privacy Office at 1-800-325-9402.

 United States Department of Health and Human Services

 “THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.”

 This Notice applies to all Sanford Health entities as well as the physicians and other licensed professionals seeing and treating patients at Sanford Health facilities.
 For a complete listing of these facilities and locations, go to www.sanfordhealth.org/locations.
 If you have questions about this Notice, please contact Sanford’s Privacy Office at 1-800-325-9402.
 You may also email your questions to email@example.com.